billvaglienti/ProtoGen/README.md

 - `title` : The name of the enumeration element in the documentation output.
 If title is not given `name` is used.
 This is the text that will be returned by the title lookup if the enumeration has the `lookupTitle` attribute turned on.

 - `value` : is an optional attribute that sets the value of this enumeration element.
-If value is left out the element will get its value in the normal C language way (by incrementing from the previous element, or starting at 0).
+If value is left out the element will get its value in the normal C\C++ language way (by incrementing from the previous element, or starting at 0).
 Note that non numeric values may be used, as long as those strings are resolved by an include directive or previous enumeration.

 - `comment` : gives a one line doxygen comment that follows the enumeration element.